sliceresearch/Sage2_USC/README.md

 [Wiki](https://bitbucket.org/sage2/sage2/wiki/Home)

 ##### Notice #####
-SAGE and SAGE2 are trademarks of the University of Illinois Board of Trustees (SAGE™ and SAGE2™) .
+SAGE and SAGE2 are trademarks of the University of Illinois Board of Trustees (SAGEâ„¢ and SAGE2â„¢).